stefoy/AriPlus/README.md

 Ari+ uses concurrency to execute commands in parallel, especially when gathering metrics.
 By default, the concurrency limit is set to 6.
 To change this, use the `-ConcurrencyLimit` option.

-2. Run the script.
-If you are in Azure CloudShell, you're already authenticated.
+2. If you are in Azure CloudShell, you're already authenticated.
 In PowerShell Desktop, you will be redirected to the Azure sign-in page.

 ```powershell
 ./ResourceInventory.ps1 -ConcurrencyLimit 8